 Sometimes, if the landlord feels as though the tenant rep broker has pushed them to their limit in regards to concessions, with below market rates, above market TI, etc., the landlord will refuse to pay the tenant rep’s brokerage fee.

-In these rare occasions, it will become the tenants responsibility to cover their broker’s fees.
+On these rare occasions, it will become the tenant’s responsibility to cover their broker’s fees.

 It is important to note, however, that when this situation arises, the savings that the broker has achieved for the tenant typically far exceed the 4% that they will pay in brokerage fees.

 Just because the tenant rep broker is not an out-of-pocket cost for the tenant does not mean the entire leasing process can always be done at no cost to the tenant.
 There are a few costs that need to be considered before the decision to find a new space is made.